vuejs/eslint-plugin-vue/docs/rules/require-default-prop.md

+---
+pageClass: rule-details
+---
+# vue/require-default-prop
-# require default value for props (vue/require-default-prop)
+> require default value for props

 - :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.